Illustration showing a CRM dashboard connected to an SMS message bubble, representing SMS CRM integration paths

 How do I integrate SMS with my CRM?

-You have three paths: use the CRM’s native SMS feature (if it has one), connect the CRM to an SMS provider via an iPaaS tool like Zapier or Make, or build a direct webhook-to-API integration where the CRM POSTs events to a handler that calls an SMS API.
+You have four routes: use the CRM’s native SMS feature (if it has one), connect the CRM to an SMS provider via an iPaaS tool like Zapier or Make, build a direct webhook-to-API integration where the CRM POSTs events to a handler that calls an SMS API, or choose a messaging-first CRM with SMS built in so there is nothing to integrate.
 The right choice for SMS CRM integration depends on your engineering capacity, volume, and compliance needs.

 Which major CRMs have native SMS integration?